HU90m/opentitan/doc/guides/contributing/src/style-guides/guidance_for_volatile.md

----
-title: "Guidance for `volatile` in OpenTitan Silicon Creator Code"
+# Guidance for `volatile` in OpenTitan Silicon Creator Code
----

 ## TL;DR